John Ulric Nef (economic historian): Work as an economic historian

 Nef went on to become a foremost economic historian.
 His largest domain of interest was the Western Europe's economic, cultural, and military history since the end of the 15th century.
 He was involved in the study of the comparative economic histories of Britain and France; his most intense being the French economic history.
 His early work on the coal industry of Britain and the early Industrial Revolution in Britain during the 16th and 17th century is particularly important.
 His work indicated that the Industrial Revolution was a long-time evolutionary process.
 He was also one of the first economic historians who paid serious attention to technology.

 Publication

-He was an author of a number of books which include Industry and Government In France and England 1540-1640 (1940), The United States and Civilization (1967), The Rise of the British Coal Industry (1932), The Conquest of the Material World (1964), and Search for Meaning: Autobiography of a Non-Conformist (1973).
+He was an author of a number of books which include Industry and Government In France and England 1540-1640 (1940), War and Human Progress (1950), The United States and Civilization (1967), The Rise of the British Coal Industry (1932), The Conquest of the Material World (1964), and Search for Meaning: Autobiography of a Non-Conformist (1973).